brainy-minds/Jterator/README.md

 #### Input/output arguments ####

-There are two different types of arguments:
+There are two different **classes** of arguments:
 * **'hdf5_location'** corresponds to data that has to be produced upstream in the pipeline by another module, which saved it at the specified location in the HDF5 file.
-It is a string in the format of unix path, e.g. "/myGroup/myDataset".
+It is a string in the format of a unix path, e.g. "/myGroup/myDataset".
 * **'parameter'** is an argument that is used to control the behavior of the module.
 It is module-specific and hence independent of other modules.
 It can be of any type (integer, string, array, ...).
-You can provide the optional **'type'** key to assert a specific data type for the passed argument.
-Note that this is language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R. This could also be done in yaml syntax, but it seems saver to keep it in the syntax of the corresponding module.
+You can provide the optional **type** key to assert a specific data type for the passed argument.
+Note that this "type" is not YAML syntax but language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R. Alternatively, this could be done in YAML syntax or in a custom data type syntax which will be mapped by the APIs.
+For now, we keep it in the syntax of the corresponding module.

 ## Modules ##